 - When the MBS User Service is of MBS Service Type Broadcast or when an MBS User Service of type Multicast uses a TMGI as its MBS Session ID, the MBS service type of MBS Session declaration attribute as defined in clause 6.2.2.2 shall be present in the Session Description.

+- The Repeat interval, Active duration and Offset from start time of each active period present in the service schedule (see clause 5.2.7), shall be mapped to a separate SDP r-line of the session.
+The Offset from start time is expressed relative to the Start time in the SDP t-line.

 * * * * Fifth change * * * *

 7.2.3.2 SDP examples for Packet Distribution Method

-Below is a full example of SDP description describing the media streams part of an MBS Packet Distribution session for RTP streaming:
+Below is a full example of SDP description describing the media streams part of an MBS Packet Distribution session for RTP streaming where the RTP streaming can be repeatedly active for one hour per week:

 Listing 7.2.3.2-1: Session description for RTP streaming